kura52/sushi-browser/README.md

 Sushi browser is equipped with an editable note (memo) function in WYSIWYG format (edit as seen) and Markdown format.

 ### 6. Portable Edition
-With Sushi Browser, you can choose between installation version and portable version.
+You can choose between installation version and portable version.

 ### 7. Keyboard Shortcut, Mouse Gesture
-It is possible to set up the keyboard shortcuts and mouse gestures for over 100 functions.
+It is possible to set up the keyboard shortcuts and mouse gestures for 100+ functions.

 ### 8. Screenshot
 Screenshots of the whole page or a selected area can be made.